What are Micro websites

-Illustration of focused micro websites designed to rank fast and monetize simply
+Illustration of focused micro websites (microsites) designed to rank fast and monetize simply

 What Are Micro Websites?
 (Beginner’s Guide)

-Micro websites are small, tightly focused sites (often 5–40 pages) designed to rank fast and convert with minimal overhead.
-Instead of boiling the ocean, you cover one problem, one audience, and one clear monetization path — then iterate.
+Micro websites—also called micro sites or microsites—are small, tightly focused sites (often 5–40 pages) designed to rank fast and convert with minimal overhead.
+You cover one problem, one audience, and one clear monetization path—then iterate.

 Why Micro Websites Work